DmitriiR/DmitriiR.github.io/README.md

 ***
 ## GoFish

-ASCII classic game Go Fish written in C++ as part of a class project in month 2 of the game development program.
+ASCII classic game Go Fish written in C++ as part of a class project in month 2 of the game development program at Full Sail University.

 ![useful image]({{ site.url }}/assets/GoFish.png)